vierge-noire/cakephp-fixture-factories/docs/migrator.md

 ];
 ```

-Alternatively, you can also pass the various migrations directly in the `Migrator` instanciation:
+Alternatively, you can also pass the various migrations directly in the `Migrator` instanciation in your `tests/bootstrap.php`:
 ```$xslt
 \CakephpFixtureFactories\TestSuite\Migrator::migrate([
      ['connection' => 'test'],